 BMA Seminary does not discriminate against any qualified person on grounds of race, color, national or ethnic origin, age, sex, or physical handicap.
 This policy applies to all admissions and academic policies and other school administered programs.
-The U.S. Department of Education's Office of Civil Rights has exempted BMA Seminary from certain specified regulatory provisions of Title IX to the extent that compliance with those provisions would conflict with the Baptist Missionary, Association, of America's religious tapets.
-The Seminary Doop source as the Missionary Association of America's religious tenets.
+The U.S. Department of Education's Office of Civil Rights has exempted BMA Seminary from certain specified regulatory provisions of Title IX to the extent that compliance with those provisions would conflict with the Baptist Missionary Association of America's religious tenets.
 The Seminary Dean serves as the institution's Title IX Coordinator.
 For more information on compliance with Title IX, contact the Dean at P.O.
 Box 670/1530 E. Pine St., Jacksonville, TX 75766 or at 903-586-2501.